-This is what ails them: THE FEAR OF CHANGE, which comet in the sky.
+This is what ails them: THE FEAR OF CHANGE, which Milton says used to perplex monarchs when they saw a long tailed comet in the sky.
 The change is here; not heralded by a comet but by the New Yost, the perfect writing machine.